How To Build WINDBELT Wind Generator for $5 using VHS tape

 picture 4 picture 5 picture 6

 WARNING!
 Diodes can be connected correctly only one way!
+Check out how to determine the polarity of a diode, it is important to locate the anode pin.
 Low power 1N5817 Schottky diodes are most convenient for windbelt generator.
-It is important to determine the anode pin.
-Here you can see how to determine the polarity of a diode.

-picture 7 – Windbelt generator plan – electric schematic diagram picture 8 picture 9
+picture 7 – Windbelt electric schematic diagram picture 8 picture 9

 We have bought USB extension cable (Picture 8) on e-bay, cut it in half and connected wires coming out of female USB connector directly to the output of windmill electronics (picture 7 – shown on the right side).
 USB extension cable has 4 wires, but we need only outer two, plus and minus 5V (Picture 9).